smerth/ruby-chinese-word-lookup/README.md

 # Chinese Word Lookup

 ## Intro

 Chinese Word Lookup is a simple Ruby program run from the command line interface.

 ## Install

-Just download and place where ever you want.
+Clone the repo.

 ## Run

-From inside the folder call the init file
+From inside the application folder call the init file

 ```bash
 ruby init.rb
 ```

+## Actions

+The following actions are available from the command line:

+**list**: returns a list of words

+**find**: find a chinese or english word, it will be returned if it is in the dictionary.

+**add**: you will be prompted to add a word

+**quit**: quit the application

+## Dictionary

+The words are stored in dictionary.txt